SCYou27/Projects_ASCON/key_rank_jl/README.md

 # A fast Julia implementation of the key-enumeration and rank-estimation steps

-We provide a Julia implementation of the key-enumeration and rank-estimation steps to estimate the average rank for the correct key, given probability tables for the candidates of key fragments and the knowledge of the correct key.
+We provide a Julia implementation of the key-enumeration and rank-estimation steps to estimate the average rank for the correct key (logarithmic guessing entropy, LGE), given probability tables for the candidates of key fragments and the knowledge of the correct key.

 This contains 12 experiements with diffferent scenarios as follows.